Shape dependence of entanglement negativity and mutual information in quantum Hall and critical systems: Logarithmic negativity

 and the reduced density matrix $\rho^{T_1}_A$ after the bosonic PT becomes

 The LN $\mathcal{E}_b$ defined via the bosonic PT above is \cite{Vidal, Plenio}

 It does not depend on whether we perform the partial transpose on subregion $A_1$ or $A_2$.

 If the reduced density matrix $\rho_A$ is separable, including mixed states, $\mathcal{E}_b$ vanishes. \cite{Peres, Horodecki} Such a separability criterion, known as the positive partial transpose (PPT) criterion, implies that a non-vanishing $\mathcal{E}_b$ is a sufficient condition for the presence of quantum entanglement.
-For pure state density matrices, $\mathcal{E}_b$ equals the Rényi entropy at index one-half, $S_{1/2}(A_1) = 2\ln \Tr\sqrt{\rho_{A_1}}=S_{1/2}(A_2)$.\cite{Vidal} However, for mixed states, this relation does not hold anymore.
-Moreover, unlike the Rényi entropy and the EE, for mixed states, $\mathcal{E}_b$ (\ref{eq:LNB}) is an entanglement monotone that does not increase under local operations and classical communications (LOCC).\cite{Vidal,Plenio} Therefore, it can measure quantum entanglement even if the density matrix $\rho_A$ describes a mixed state.
+For pure states, $\mathcal{E}_b$ equals the R\'enyi entropy at index one-half, $S_{1/2}(A_1) = 2\log \Tr\sqrt{\rho_{A_1}}=S_{1/2}(A_2)$.\cite{Vidal} However, this relation ceases to hold for mixed states.
+Unlike the R\'enyi entropy and the EE, $\mathcal{E}_b$ (\ref{eq:LNB}) is an entanglement monotone \red{for general states, meaning} that it does not increase under local operations and classical communications (LOCC).\cite{Vidal,Plenio} Therefore, it can measure quantum entanglement even if the density matrix is mixed.

 However, for fermionic systems, the LN defined via the bosonic PT (\ref{eq:BPT}) $\mathcal{E}_b$ ignores sign changes that appear due to exchanging fermions which leads to certain limitations.
 For one, for a gaussian density matrix, the partial transpose leads to a non-gaussian density matrix\cite{Eisler}, which makes evaluating the LN a difficult task.\cite{coser} Furthermore, in some cases, applying the bosonic PT to fermionic systems underestimates the true degree of entanglement since it allows operations that violate fermionic number conservation to reduce the entanglement.\cite{Shapourian1} To remedy these limitations, one can define a fermionic version of the LN, that we denote $\mathcal{E}$, with the so-called fermionic PT. \cite{Shapourian1} Consider the element of a density matrix in the coherent state basis $\vert \lbrace \xi _j\rbrace\rangle=e^{-\sum_j{ \xi _jf^{\dagger}_j}}\vert 0\rangle$, where $f^{\dagger}_j$ is a fermionic creation operator and $\xi_j$ is a Grassman variable.
 The fermionic PT transforms elements in the following manner: